 Is Your Data Safe?
-The Hidden Dangers of AI Security - YaNoticias
+The Hidden Dangers of AI Security - YANoticias

 AI Advancements and Security Challenges: Navigating the Future

 The rapid advancement of artificial intelligence is transforming industries at an unprecedented pace, creating both opportunities and challenges.
 As AI systems become increasingly integrated into sectors such as healthcare and personal banking, significant security concerns arise.
-Recently, the Federal Trade Commission (FTC) emphasized the importance of safeguarding data integrity and privacy in the face of these technological changes.
+Recently, the Competition and Markets Authority (CMA) emphasised the importance of safeguarding data integrity and privacy in the face of these technological changes.

 AI systems, with their deep integration into our daily lives, require robust security measures to protect vast amounts of sensitive data they process.
 However, the complexity of AI also opens up possibilities for vulnerabilities that could be exploited, posing risks to both individuals and businesses.
 A notable incident in 2021, where hackers manipulated AI vulnerabilities to access confidential company data, highlights the urgent need for improved security frameworks.